Quandela/Perceval/docs/source/legacy.rst

 Backward compatibility with pre-0.7.3 sources is broken.

 * :code:`brightness` was replaced by :code:`emission_probability`.
-Balanced losses from the source output to the circuit output can be modelled with :code:`losses` paramater.
+Balanced losses from the source output to the circuit output can be modelled with :code:`losses` parameter.

 * :code:`purity` and :code:`purity_model` were respectively replaced by :code:`multiphoton_component` and
   :code:`multiphoton_model`.